ScryEngineering/scrygroup.com/content/services/mathematical-optimization.md

 At Custom Programming Solutions, we do more than crunch numbers.
 We partner with you to define the challenges you face in your business every day, from product marketing to sales, production and delivery.

 Of course, the numbers behind the strategy are critical to your success.
+When discussing mathematical optimization, picking the *right* parts of a process to optimize is one of our core skillsets and a critical piece of the puzzle - focusing on the wrong areas can be a costly and time-consuming mistake.

-To find the right answers to your problem, it's vital to have skilled professionals with comprehensive experience who not only know which algorithms, equations and systems to use but how to interpret the results, then put them into action.
+To find the right answers to your problem, it's vital to have skilled professionals with comprehensive experience who not only know which areas to optimize and the algorithms, equations and systems to use but how to interpret results, then put them into action.

 Related skills: Machine learning has substantial overlap with algorithms and techniques that can be used in applied problems in the mathematical optimization space.